 - Eric Siegel: Founder of Predictive Analytics World and Author of Predictive Analytics: The Power to Predict Who Will Click, Buy, Lie, or Die.

 - Tom Davenport: Author of Competing on Analytics and cofounder of the International Institute for Analytics.

 - Stephen Few: Recognized as a world leader in the field of Data Visualization.

 - Jack Levis: Director of Process Management, UPS.

 - Zeynep Tufekci: Technosociologist, Author, Professor at University of North Carolina

-Call for Speakers: We are open to submissions from analytics experts and trainers who would like to speak at the Data Science Symposium (Oct 13 2020) or the Analytics Summit 2021 (April 19-21).
+Call for Speakers: We are open to submissions from analytics experts and trainers who would like to speak at our events.
 Please contact Glenn Wegryn 513-556-7146 or Larry Porter 513-556-4742 for more information and requirements on presentations.

-Sponsorship Opportunities: We are seeking event sponsors who want to connect with the Midwest and Cincinnati analytics professionals that attend our events.
+Sponsorship Opportunities: We are seeking event sponsors who want to connect with the analytics and data science leaders and professionals who attend our events.
 Several sponsorship options are available.
 Contact Larry Porter 513-556-4742 for details.